 Schools are encouraged to contact the Unit and discuss their security concerns with them.

 CCTV installations in schools must comply with legislative and Department requirements.
-Policies and procedures have been established to ensure that any school planning to install CCTV systems meets these requirements.
+Schools must follow the when installing and managing CCTV systems to ensure they comply with these requirements.